Ming (DJ): Solo career and production work (2006–2015)

-In 2006, MING opened his own label and music production company, Hood Famous Music (HFM), which he co-runs with Jumpshot, in New York City.
-MING has produced remixes for Beyoncé, Black Eyed Peas, Lady Gaga, Katy Perry and developed artists such as Michael Lynche, a fourth-place finisher on season 9 of American Idol.
-Lynche's "What Would You Say" was licensed for the film, Madea Goes to Jail.
+As a remixer, MING built a substantial body of commercial work, producing remixes for Beyoncé, Lady Gaga, Katy Perry, Black Eyed Peas, and Ellie Goulding, among others.
+He also developed artist Michael Lynche (Big Mike), a fourth-place finalist on Season 9 of American Idol, whose track "What Would You Say" was licensed for the film Madea Goes to Jail.